AdaCore/learn/content/courses/intro-to-ada/chapters/generics.rst

 procedure as we had in the non-generic version of the algorithm by declaring it as an instance of the generic :ada:`Generic_Swap` procedure.
-We specify that the generic :ada:`T` type will be mapped to the :ada:`Color` type by passing it as an argument to the :ada:`Generic_Swap` instantiation,
+We specify that the generic :ada:`T` type will be mapped to the :ada:`Color` type by passing it as an argument to the :ada:`Generic_Swap` instantiation.

 Example: Reversing
 ------------------